-AVMA President 2019-2020
+AVMA Immediate Past President 2020-2021

-Dr. John Howe is a 1977 graduate of the University of Minnesota, College of Veterinary Medicine.
+Dr. John Howe is a 1977 graduate of the University of Minnesota College of Veterinary Medicine.
 After graduation, Dr. Howe started a solo mixed-animal practice in North Branch, Minnesota.
 In 1984, he sold the practice and moved to Grand Rapids, Minnesota.
-There he established North Country Equine and Large Animal Medical Center, which evolved into North Country Veterinary Clinic, a five-doctor mixed-animal practice treating large and small animals, birds, exotics, cervidae, aquaculture and some large cats.
-In addition to wellness programs, services provided include orthopedics, laser surgery, dentistry and ultrasound.
-North Country Veterinary Clinic became a part of National Veterinary Associates in 2007 and Dr. Howe currently manages the practice.
+There, he established North Country Equine and Large Animal Medical Center, which evolved into North Country Veterinary Clinic, a five-doctor mixed-animal practice treating large and small animals, birds, exotics, cervidae, aquaculture, and some large cats.
+In addition to wellness programs, services provided include orthopedics, laser surgery, dentistry, and ultrasound.
+North Country Veterinary Clinic became a part of National Veterinary Associates in 2007, and Dr. Howe currently manages the practice.

-Dr. Howe has been an active member of the American Veterinary Medical Association (AVMA).
-In addition, he is a member of the Minnesota Veterinary Medical Association (MVMA), American Association of Equine Practitioners, the World Aquatic Veterinary Medicine Association and the American Association of Fish Veterinarians.
+In addition to his involvement in the Minnesota VMA, Dr. Howe has also been an active member of the American Veterinary Medical Association (AVMA) and is a member of the American Association of Equine Practitioners, World Aquatic Veterinary Medicine Association, and American Association of Fish Veterinarians.